ReviveZygarde/adventure-game/README.md

 - SwordPickup (line 264) does not do anything no matter what you decide on.

 ## Other Documentation
 - I could have gotten the Item class to bring some kind of function like holding in boolean values at least.
-Despite being shown, it's actually not really used.
+Despite being part of the repo, it's actually not really used.
 - There's many other things I can improve on, from asthetics to probably overhauling the whole thing, which I might do on my free time.

 Here is the UML Diagram: